rtshkmr/tp/docs/UserGuide.md

 ## Features

 The following section outlines the commands supported by **_TBM_**.
 A short description is given for each command along with the format that they should be executed with.
-Complex commands also come with examples to demonstrate the purpose that the command serve.
+Complex commands also come with examples to demonstrate the purpose that the command serves.

-Certain commands require parameters and the summary of these parameters as well as their prefixes and constraints can be found in our [parameters summary table](#parameter-constraints-summary). **Note that parameter prefixes such as `t/` and `nt/` are special keywords and you should not use them for any other purposes except for indicating the start of a parameter.**
+Certain commands require parameters.
+A quick summary of these parameters as well as their prefixes and constraints can be found in our [parameters summary table](#parameter-constraints-summary). **Note that parameter prefixes such as `t/` and `nt/` are special keywords and you should not use them for any other purposes except for indicating the start of a parameter.**

-A summary of all commands can be found in our [command summary table](#command-summary)
+A summary of all commands can be found in our [command summary table](#command-summary).

 <div markdown="block" class="alert alert-info">

 **:information_source: Notes about the command format:**<br>